-Researchers have discovered a single gene mutation responsible for Hutchinson-Gilford progeria syndrome.
-The gene is known as lamin A (LMNA), which makes a protein necessary for holding the center (nucleus) of a cell together.
-Researchers believe the genetic mutation renders cells unstable, which appears to lead to progeria's characteristic aging process.
+Researchers have discovered a single gene mutation responsible for progeria.
+The gene, known as lamin A (LMNA), makes a protein necessary for holding the center (nucleus) of a cell together.
+When this gene has a defect, researchers believe the genetic mutation makes cells unstable, which appears to lead to progeria's aging process.

-Unlike many genetic mutations, Hutchinson-Gilford progeria isn't passed down in families.
+Unlike many genetic mutations, progeria isn't passed down in families.
 Rather, the gene change is a chance occurrence that researchers believe affects a single sperm or egg just before conception.
-Neither parent is a carrier, so the mutations in the children's genes are new (de novo).
+Neither parent is a carrier, so the mutations in the child's genes are new (de novo).

 Other similar syndromes